princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

 ## Configuring the environment

 We mainly recommend you to build a docker image with all the dependencies you need and then use that with `--env.deployment.image`.
-In addition, you can also execute additional commands before starting the agent with `env.post_startup_commands` (this takes a list of commands, e.g.,
+In addition, you can also execute additional commands before starting the agent with `env.post_startup_commands`, which takes a list of commands, e.g.,

 ```bash
 sweagent run \